Pabl0Parra/ToDo-App-Vue3-Pinia-Supabase/README.md

 3. Styling

-# :calendar: 04-10-2022
+## :calendar: 04-10-2022

 ---

-## :unlock: WHAT DID I DO TODAY
+### :unlock: WHAT DID I DO TODAY

 <p>After carefully reviewing the documentation yesterday, I decided to first install Tailwind to implement some basic styles & responsiveness capabalities to the project.</p>
 <p>I then move to create the database in Supabase so that the app can call data from it and send it as well, I also added an extra field for the task description in the database table.</p>

 <p>Next, I started working on the authentication process:</p>

-1. SignUp - html structure, gave it some styles & responsiveness, able to sign up to Supabase with email.</br>
+1. SignUp - html structure, gave it some styles & responsiveness, able to sign up to Supabase with email.

 2. SignIn - html structure, gave it some styles & responsiveness, able to sign in to Supabase with email.

 <p>Later, I´ve worked on implementing the logic to add new tasks to the project:</p>